MarioRomeroC/NaiveRT/README.txt

 It solves the radiative transfer equation dI/ds = j - a*I
-and returns the mean intensity J = int(I*dOmega)/4pi for an axissymetric geometry I uploaded to github in order to record this code.
+and returns the mean intensity J = int(I*dOmega)/4pi for an axissymetric geometry

 This code was dropped in favour of Mixclask, located here: https://github.com/MarioRomeroC/Mixclask If you want to run it, first read the define.h and change their options if you desire.